gohlivor/dwolla-Win8-sample/README.md

 The NuGet Package will be installed and you will notice a couple of items in the project.
 - References now include:  Dwolla.InAppSDK

-For XAML apps:
+###For XAML apps

 - A new folder "DwollaSDK" has been added to your project.
 This folder contains a user control that you can use in your project that performs the in-app purchase functionality.
 It can be customized by the developer.
 - References:
 	System.Net.Http.Extensions
 	System.Net.Http.Primitives

-For Javascript apps:
+###For Javascript apps

 - A new folder "dwollaSDK" has been added to your project.
 This folder contains a html, Javascript, and CSS files that you can use in your project that performs the in-app purchase functionality.
 It can be customized by the developer.

 Getting Started - Create a Dwolla application
 =============================================
 To use the SDK you will need to register a free Dwolla application.
-To do this go here: www.dwolla.com/applications
+To do this go here: www.dwolla.com/applications.
 Be sure to request the following "scopes" when registering your application.
-  Balance
+- Balance
-  AccountInfoFull
+- AccountInfoFull
-  Send
+- Send
-  Funding
+- Funding
-  Transactions
+- Transactions

 Once your application is registered and approved you will have an App Key and App Secret.
 You will need these in the SDK.